Pressure Washers Buyer's Guide

 Where and how should I store my pressure washer when it’s not in use?

 Whilst it may be tempting to leave pressure washers outside, doing so can radically reduce the lifespan of your machine through exposure to the elements.
-Ideally your pressure washer should be stored in a frost-free environment and somewhere under cover where it is not exposed to the extremes of temperature or bleaching from the sun.
+Ideally, your pressure washer should be stored in a frost-free environment and somewhere under cover where it is not exposed to the extremes of temperature or bleaching from the sun.
 To prevent cracking through frost, always ensure all of the water is drained from your device before storage.

 Can I take water from a water butt or other supply?

 Yes, pressure washers can 'draw' water through the intake hose as they operate, providing the water supply is above ground level or siphoned.
-Although this can be difficult on the domestic range.
+Although this can be difficult with the domestic range.
 Some industrial pressure washers can draw water from a depth of 2-3 metres provided it has the function.
 This function can usually be found on our "PLS range".

 Care must also be taken to avoid running the machine dry once the supply has run out.
 Although the flow rate of a machine may be 500 litres an hour, for example, the machine is not usually in continuous use and will often only consume half this volume.
 Care must always be taken when using an alternative water supply to avoid contaminants entering the pump and that the inlet water temperature is no more than 30 degrees.